crossplane/docs/content/contribute/contribute.md

 Hugo builds the website and launch a local web server on
 <a href="http://localhost:1313" data-proofer-ignore>http://localhost:1313</a>.

 Any changes made are instantly reflected on the local web server.
-You don't need to restart Hugo.
+No need to restart Hugo.

 ### Contribute to a specific version
 Each Crossplane version is a unique folder inside `/content`.